José Luis Manzano: Energy and oil

 Manzano and Vila are also leaders in the electricity sector through Edemsa, a private-public company that provides electricity to Mendoza province.
 The two men created Andes Energía, a Latin American energy group dedicated to the exploration, development and production of conventional and non-conventional oil and gas.
 The company operates in Argentina with 24 licenses.
 In Colombia, it currently has 11 licenses for oil investments.
 The company is listed on the stock exchanges in London and Buenos Aires, and is part of an operating holding company with subsidiaries including Kilwer, Ketsal, Grecoil and Interoil.

 Manzano’s long-term partnership with the Swiss commodity trading firm Mercuria has supported several of these energy ventures.
 In 2017, the merger of Andes Energía with Petrolera El Trébol formed Phoenix Global Resources, which holds significant acreage in Vaca Muerta and other basins.
 Integra Capital remains involved in upstream, midstream, and downstream energy activities through multiple subsidiaries.

 In July 2017, Andes Energía merged with Petrolera El Trebol (PETSA), an Argentine subsidiary of Switzerland's Mercuria.
 The merger created the new company Phoenix Global Resources and it has a strong presence in the country's most prolific conventional and non-conventional oil basins.
 Its main objective is the development of the Vaca Muerta field in both Neuquén and Mendoza.

 Manzano and Vila secured a $60 million deal with Mercuria, a major hydrocarbon trader.
 This included a $20 million debt settlement for drilling in Chachaheun and a $40 million credit line for Vaca Muerta and other projects.

 In addition, Manzano has investments in the oil sector through the firm Ketsal/Kilwer.
 Within the last few years, the business has been awarded exploitation contracts in southern Argentina, an area of great oil extraction potential.

 Manzano and Vila also control Hidroeléctrica Ameghino S.A. (an electricity generating plant) in Chubut Province.
 The plant is connected to the Patagonic Electric System and provides an annual 174 Gwh of electricity.

 In 2013, Vila and Manzano bought 49.9% of the UTE (Transitory Union of Companies) led by El Trebol to exploit the Chañares Herrados and Puesto Pozo Cercado deposits in Tupungato (concessioned until 2017).
 The operation was carried out with Mercuria, the holding company owner of El Trébol.
 They signed an agreement with a Brazilian oil company named Imetame Energia to explore their fields in Brazil.

+In June 2026, Mercuria Energy Group, a Swiss-based energy trader and Manzano's partner in Phoenix Global Resources (an oil and gas company operating in Vaca Muerta), acquired the full downstream operations of Raízen Argentina for $1.42 billion USD.
+The transactions include 894 Shell-branded service stations (representing about 18-19% of Argentina's fuel retail market), the Dock Sud refinery, a lubricants plant in Buenos Aires, aviation fuel facilities at Ezeiza and Aeroparque airports, and fuel terminals in Arroyo Seco and Santa Fe.